What should I know about transitioning from service?

-Returning to civilian life presents new opportunities as well as challenges for Veterans.
-Many Veterans look forward to life after the military, because they can spend more time with family and friends and no longer have to worry about military structure or being deployed.
-At the same time, transitioning to civilian life may lead to a lot of questions.
-You may wonder what you are going to do with this new phase of your life, or if you will be able to find a job.
-You may think about going back to school but not know where to start.
-Or, you may miss the order and discipline of military life compared to civilian life and wonder if you will be able to adjust.
+Returning to civilian life presents new opportunities — and challenges — for Veterans.
+Many Veterans look forward to life after the military because they can spend more time with family and friends and no longer have to worry about military structure or deployment.
+At the same time, transitioning out of the military may raise a lot of questions.
+You may wonder what you are going to do with this new phase of your life, or whether you will be able to find a job.
+You may think about going back to school, but not know where to start.
+Or you may miss the order and discipline of military life (compared with civilian life) and wonder if you will be able to adjust.

-If you are a member of the National Guard or Reserves, you may be worried about transitioning back into a civilian workplace.
-Will you return to the same position with the same responsibilities?
+If you are a member of the National Guard or Reserves, you may be worried about transitioning from military service back into your civilian workplace.
+Will you be able to pick up where you left off?
 Will your colleagues understand what you’ve been through and welcome you back?

-Your experiences in the service — both positive and negative —may have made you a different person than you were before you entered, and changed the way you look at things and deal with people.
-If you were in combat or experienced stressful or traumatic situations during your time in the military, you may have developed habits that helped you cope in those situations, but could be misunderstood or problematic in civilian life.
+Whether you served during a war or in peacetime, your experiences in the service — both positive and negative — have made you a different person than you were before you entered, and may have changed the way you look at things and deal with people.
+Stressful or traumatic situations may have resulted in habits or ways of coping that can be misunderstood or problematic in civilian life.

 As you adjust to your transition from the military, you may:

-Feel uncomfortable with the lack of structure and goals compared to military life
+- Feel uncomfortable with the lack of structure and goals compared with military life

-Miss the adrenaline of physical and life-challenging situations
+- Miss the adrenaline rush of physical and life-challenging situations

 What should I keep an eye out for after transitioning from service?

-Most Veterans go through some period of adjustment while transitioning to civilian life, but ultimately find their new roles fulfilling.
-However, some people deal with the transition in ways that make it difficult to enjoy life or to be successful in the civilian world.
+Most Veterans go through some period of adjustment while transitioning from service and military life, but ultimately find their new roles fulfilling.
+For some people, the transition is harder or lasts a long time, which makes it difficult to enjoy life or to be successful in the civilian world.
 Some Veterans experience the following:

-Some of the challenges that come with transitioning from the military can be difficult, stressful, or put a strain on your relationships.
+Some of the challenges that come with transitioning from the military can be difficult or stressful and can put a strain on your relationships.
 You might find it hard to enjoy the things you usually like doing.
-You may be having a tough time dealing with the death of friends that you served with.
+You may be having a tough time dealing with the deaths of friends with whom you served.
 Chronic pain or other medical conditions may pose additional challenges.

 What can I do about issues related to transitioning from service?